Alejogb1/job-board/blog-data/why-is-ml-code-found-on-github-not-working.md

 id: "why-is-ml-code-found-on-github-not-working"
 ---

-, let’s tackle this.
 I’ve seen my fair share of “doesn’t work” machine learning code from GitHub, and the root causes are seldom straightforward.
 It's rarely a single, isolated issue; more often, it's a confluence of factors.
 Let me break down some common culprits, drawing from my experiences attempting to use shared models in past projects.

 Firstly, environment mismatch is a pervasive problem.
 Think of it like this: someone has meticulously crafted their model within a specific set of constraints—specific versions of python packages, particular operating systems, and even proprietary hardware configurations.
 When you try to execute that code within your environment, things frequently fall apart.
 It's not malicious; it’s simply the challenge of reproducible research and development in a constantly evolving landscape.
 Imagine, if you will, a scenario from a previous project where I was trying to implement a complex neural network for image recognition, only to find that it was built on an older version of tensorflow, and my system had the latest version.
 The immediate conflict made it impossible to simply run the code; instead, it required considerable time spent resolving dependency clashes.